 Getting The Protein Your Body Needs

-Your metabolism and appetite are directly tied to your total protein intake and so is your energy level and how you feel throughout the day.
+Your metabolism and appetite can be directly tied to your total protein intake and so is your energy level and how you feel throughout the day.

-Getting the right amount of protein your body needs can transform your health in such a simple way that there’s no reason not to do it.
+Getting the right amount of protein your body needs may transform your health in such a simple way that there’s no reason not to do it.

 Protein is found in a variety of foods.
 From meats to vegetables like edamame.
 There are no side effects to increasing your protein so long as you aren’t increasing your overall caloric intake.

-Additionally, protein helps your body build muscle.
-Muscle aids the body in burning more calories all day long, keeping you healthy and at a good weight.
-Here’s a look at how to start getting the protein your body needs to operate at its best.
+Additionally, protein may help your body build muscle.
+Muscle aids the body in burning more calories all day long, helping keep you healthy and at a good weight.
+Here’s a look at how to start getting the protein your body might need to operate at its best.